 Keep reading till the end to soak in all the information.

-12 Amazing Succulents In India – Perfect For Indian Climate
+Types of Succulents In India – Indoor Succulents Perfect For Indian Climate

 Mother of Thousand/ Devil’s Backbone

-Devil’s Backbone is a special type of succulent and one of my favorites.
+Devil’s Backbone is a special type of succulent and one of my favourites.

-It is surely one of the most unique looking succulent that is always going to draw everyone’s attention towards it.
+It is surely one of the most unique looking succulents that are always going to draw everyone’s attention towards it.

 Agave is widely grown for its ornamental quality around the world.

-It does require a good amount of sunlight and prefer direct sunlight for 1-2 hours every day.
+It does require a good amount of sunlight and prefers direct sunlight for 1-2 hours every day.

 Its pointy leaf ends are worth keeping around you.
-(Get one for yourself)
+(Buy one for yourself)

 Zebra Haworthia – Attractive Succulent Plant In India

-One of the best succulent that you can easily grow indoors in India is Zebra Haworthia.
+One of the best succulents that you can easily grow indoors in India is Zebra Haworthia.

-They look somewhat like Aloe Vera, but have white stripes over it, which is the reason behind its name.
+They look somewhat like Aloe Vera but have white stripes over them, which is the reason behind their name.

-Zebra Haworthia doesn’t grow very big in size and require minimal care.
+Zebra Haworthia doesn’t grow very big in size and requires minimal care.

 Keep it in indirect sunlight and water every fortnight.
-You can get it from here.
+You can buy it from here.

 Echeveria is the most extraordinarily beautiful succulent you can grow in India.